-This spring, some of the artists represented in the Moderna Museet collection will broadcast live from their studios in Sweden and globally.
-Together with our curators, we will visit a few of the artists whose works were acquired for the collection in 2021.
+During 2022, some of the artists represented in the Moderna Museet collection will broadcast live from their studios in Sweden and globally.
+Look inside the everyday life and creative processes of artists, and learn more about art and our featured artists!

 9 february 2022